 - Herb potency assured through High Performance Thin Layer Chromatography (HPTLC) analysis.

 The great Greek physician, pharmacologist, botanist, and author Pedanius Dioscorides wrote in his De Materia Medica: “The root of gentian, when drunk with water, helps people suffering from liver and stomach disorders.”
-At present, some twenty centuries later, the observation of that Greek scholar is still valid, and gentian is one of the most appreciated appetizers and digestive plants.
+Some twenty centuries later, the observation of that Greek scholar is still valid, and gentian is one of the most appreciated appetizers and digestive plants.

 - Other names: Bitterwort.